Nexusflipp/imgui_winhook/README.md

 ## Important Notes

 *   Do not use this backend together with the normal ImGui Windows backend.
 This is a replacement for it!
 *   This is not compatible with all ImGui versions due to a drastic update of the key handler (Tested on v1.89.6).
 *   You may have to expand the input sanitizer to your liking.
 *   The IMGUI_IMPL_WINHOOK_DISABLE_GAMEPAD define can be used to disable XInput completely.
 *   XInput should not be handled like in the POC, more information about this can be found in the source code.

+## Mouse Lag

+I have received numerous messages from people asking why their mouse lags when debugging with this backend.

+This lag is entirely normal because these hooks are global.
+When you hit a breakpoint, the system is usually unable to capture any additional mouse events.
+The operating system detects this issue and removes our hook when it becomes too slow (in our case, when we hit a breakpoint).
+Consequently, the mouse starts to lag.

+**To facilitate debugging for users, I have implemented a debug mouse handler.** This handler utilizes GetCursorPos instead of messages.

+**The debug mouse handler is automatically enabled in debug mode.
+If you want to disable it in debug mode, use IMGUI_IMPL_WINHOOK_DISABLE_DEBUG_HANDLER.
+On the other hand, the debug mouse handler is automatically disabled in release mode.
+If you wish to enable it in release mode, use IMGUI_IMPL_WINHOOK_ENABLE_DEBUG_HANDLER.**

+Please note that the debug handler only manages mouse movement and left mouse button clicks.

 ## Credits